mslegrand/pointR/index.md

 Note, **pandoc** is used for **knitr** and is normally included in the **Rstudio** installation.

-## pointR and ptR
+## The Relationship Between pointR and ptR
 - **pointR** is an R package providing a *shiny-based* minimalist IDE for R scripting using svgR. **pointR** is primarly written in R, with a little bit of javascript for seasoning.
 - **ptR** is an **Electron** wrapper around **pointR**.
-- Using **Electron**
+- Benefits of using the **Electron** wrapper:
-	- Removes potential hiccups by removing and dependency on the local browser
+	- Remove potential hiccups by removing and dependency on the local browser
-	- Provides independent windows for help
+	- Provide independent windows for help
-	- Provides an integrated approach for building **shiny custom inputs**
+	- Provide an integrated approach for building **shiny custom inputs**

 - ***Related information*** can be found at http://mslegrand.github.io/svgR/.
 - ***Rambling thoughts*** can be found on the wiki at https://github.com/mslegrand/pointR/wiki